reposaur/reposaur/README.md

 **Reposaur is the open source compliance tool for development platforms.**

-Audit, verify and report on your data and configurations easily with pre-defined and/or custom policies. <br />
+Audit, verify and report on your data and configurations easily with pre-defined and/or custom policies.
+Currently only supports
-Supports GitHub.
-GitLab, BitBucket and Gitea support soon.
+GitHub.

-⚠️ before 1.0.0 expect some bugs and API changes ⚠️ [Getting started](#getting-started) •
+[Getting started](#getting-started) •
 [Installation](#installation) •
 [Documentation][docs] •